Make a Sandwich, Earn a Lifetime Customer

 Customer Experience and Customer Engagement are often used interchangeably; this misunderstanding can create a strategic gap for any company trying to meet today’s expectation of a consumer.
 Customer Engagement is “the means by which a company creates a relationship with its customer base to foster brand loyalty and awareness.”
 As compared to Customer Experience, which is defined as “the development of an intimate long-term relationship.”
 A cohesive engagement strategy can develop an experience, but there are critical ingredients needed to get it right: accessibility, consistency, and personalization.

-The Customer Engagement Sandwich Accessibility
+The Customer Engagement Strategy

-Today, consumers are more connected than ever before.
+Today, consumers are more connected then ever before.
 As such, expectations for brands to be accessible through mobile, desktop, voice, and in person, are high.
 In order to do this successfully, a strong brand must understand where their audience engages technology on a daily basis.
 This will help determine a need for text versus social media or mobile apps versus web applications that are mobile responsive.
 We can no longer rely on pushing information to people outside of their preferred communication channels.
 You don’t have to be everywhere, but you do need to be where your people are.

 The term “omni-channel,” while new, is already becoming obsolete.
 Replaced by “channelless,” this change in expression better captures the new world of interaction.
 Consumers expect a seamless look and feel across all modes of communication, whether tech or in person.
 Additionally, the expectation is that communication is not contained to one channel.
 When there is an exchange between consumers and a brand, the transaction is visible across all channels – and in real-time.
 These “channelless” exchanges have the ability to create a seamless experience for your consumers.
 For example, if a customer is filling out a form on their phone or computer and needs to call customer service for help, a brand should be able to view the person’s real-time information and provide the help that is needed quickly and efficiently.